-Kegels are exercises that strengthen the pelvic floor muscles, prepare women for delivery, and prevent urinary incontinence, which affects around 70% of women during or after delivery.
+Kegel exercises are designed to strengthen the pelvic floor muscles, prepare women for childbirth, and help control urinary incontinence, which can be a common issue, affecting around 70% of women during or after childbirth.

-When, how, and with what frequency should I do the Kegel exercises?
+So, how, when, and how often should you do Kegel exercises?

-To feel more comfortable, start the Kegel exercises with an empty bladder.
-You can begin by squeezing and lifting your pelvic floor muscles.
-Imagine that you stop and then let go of your urine flow.
-Contract your muscles for five seconds and rest for another five.
-As you strengthen your muscles, upper the time and try to contract them for ten seconds.
+For your comfort, start by emptying your bladder before beginning the exercises.
+You can start by squeezing and lifting the pelvic floor muscles.
+Imagine you’re stopping and then releasing the flow of urine.
+Contract the muscles for 5 seconds and then rest for another 5 seconds.
+As you strengthen the muscles, gradually increase the contraction time to 10 seconds.

 To get the best results from Kegel exercises, focus solely on the muscles of the pelvic floor.
 Make sure not to engage or contract any other muscles, such as those in your legs, abdomen, or buttocks.
 Don’t worry if it’s challenging to control this at first.
 With practice, it will become much easier!

 As for frequency, gradually increase the number of exercises per day.
 You can start with sets of 15 repetitions and, over time, increase the duration of each contraction.
 Keep doing Kegel exercises regularly until they become a daily habit- with consistency and dedication, you’ll see the benefits!